amirnavon/Retinoblastoma_Detector/README.md

 ## **✨ Features**
 - **Deep Learning Model**: Custom CNN for binary classification of eye images.
+- **Eye Detection with Mediapipe**: Automatically detects and crops eye regions from face images for diagnosis.
 - **Data Augmentation**: Techniques like flipping, rotation, and cropping to enhance dataset variability.
 - **Interactive Web App**: Upload an image and get predictions with confidence scores.
 - **Balanced Loss Function**: Weighted loss to address class imbalance.